gptscript-ai/gptscript/docs/docs/05-alternative-model-providers.md

-# Support Models and Platforms
+# Supported Models and Platforms

 ## Usage